Coffee tasting: learning to identify the aromas

 The finish

 What remains in the mouth after swallowing.
 Short or long, sweet or tannic.
-A great finish is a sign of a great coffee.
+A great finish is the sign of a great coffee.

 THE FLAVOR WHEEL